 “The dirt will blow away.”

-I gulped.
-Frowned.
-Fumed.
-“That’s it.
-She’s fired!
-I’ve been had.”
-I joked.
-I knew she sincerely placed them the way she thought they’d grow best.
+Lisa had placed them the way she thought they would grow best.
 You can’t manufacture sincerity.

 “What happens if they’re planted but there is no trellis?”
 I asked.

 “They just lie on the ground … and do nothing.”